Plagiarism Checker for Publishers

 Publishers

-In every Journal and publications, Plagiarism can be avoided by employing an Anti-Plagiarism Software.
+In every Journal and publication, plagiarism can be avoided by employing anti-plagiarism software.
 This software identifies and matches the relevant keywords and sentences.
 It also identifies the subtle matching which at times reflects as paraphrasing.
-This software on the first hand should be used by the author, or those who receives the paper to be published.
-Different publishers uses this Plagiarism Checker for manuscript review or during preproduction process before finalizing the publication.
-CCN subjects all manuscripts to anti plagiarism software as part of its preliminary consideration of each paper before peer review.
+This software should be used by the author, or those who receive the paper to be published.
+Different publishers use this plagiarism checker for manuscript review or during the preproduction process before finalizing the publication.
+CCN subjects all manuscripts to anti-plagiarism software as part of its preliminary consideration of each paper before peer review.

-In real world, editors have a duty to act if they suspect dishonesty or misconduct.
+In the real world, editors have a duty to act if they suspect dishonesty or misconduct.

 Lessons for Plagiarists